jmservera/miscdemos/web/promptlab_advanced.md

 ### Objective

-Enhance the AI's responses by providing context and setting clear goals, using in-context learning and task-specific prompting.
+Next, let's enhance the AI's responses by providing additional context and setting goals.
+For this, we use <strong>in-context learning</strong> and <strong>task-specific prompting</strong>.

 </div>